Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Results

 \section{Results}

-We evaluate representational similarity under the HOT metric across four distinct alignment setups: (i) large language models of different families and scales, (ii) fMRI responses from the visual cortex of four human subjects, (iii) pretrained transformer-based vision models spanning different families and scales, and (iv) cross-domain comparisons between human visual cortex and vision transformers (Appendix Section \ref{sec:FMRIModelsExtraResults}).
-Across all settings, HOT matches or surpasses baseline reconstruction (prediction) scores.
-Importantly, the transport plans inferred by HOT naturally reveal systematic layer-wise correspondences across models and cortex, despite not being explicitly optimized for such structure; specifically, earlier layers or regions tend to align with earlier counterparts, while deeper layers or regions map to progressively higher levels; patterns that greedy pairwise methods fail to capture.
+We evaluate representational similarity under the MOT metric across four distinct alignment setups: (i) large language models of different families and scales, (ii) fMRI responses from the visual cortex of four human subjects, (iii) pretrained transformer-based vision models spanning different families and scales, (iv) cross-domain comparisons between human visual cortex and vision transformers (Appendix Section \ref{sec:FMRIModelsExtraResults}).
+Across all settings, MOT matches or surpasses baseline reconstruction (prediction) scores.
+Importantly, the transport plans inferred by MOT naturally reveal systematic layer-wise correspondences across models and cortex, despite not being explicitly optimized for such structure; specifically, earlier layers or regions tend to align with earlier counterparts, while deeper layers or regions map to progressively higher levels; patterns that greedy pairwise methods fail to capture.
+Furthermore, we demonstrate a proof-of-concept extension of MOT to a Three-level MOT framework by aligning two networks across their training trajectories.